 Butter Crust Pie Shell

-Cut the butter into dice and chill it in the freezer for a bit.
+Cut the butter into pats and chill it for a bit.
+It should be at cool room temperature.

-Let the dough sit at room temperature for about 10 minutes before rolling.
+Let the dough sit at room temperature for about 15 minutes before rolling.
 On a well-floured work surface, roll the dough until it is a circle about two incles larger than the diameter of the pie plate, about 11 inches.
 Pick it up by rolling it around the rolling pin, then unrolling it over the pie plate.
+Brush off any excess flour with a pastry brush.

 For a double crust, trim to about 1/2" from the edge of the plate to allow for shrinkage.
 For a single crust, trim to 1" and fold the dough under so you have a double thickness at the edge and it overhangs by about 1/4".